syedjafer/makereading-post-backups/ckzv8tizf09qaids16rcj4prr.md

 ### Conclusion

 Polynomial regression is a simple yet powerful tool for predictive analytics.
 It allows you to consider non-linear relations between variables and reach conclusions that can be estimated with high accuracy.
 This type of regression can help you predict disease spread rate, calculate fair compensation, or implement a preventative road safety regulation software.

+### Interview Questions
+1. Can linear regression be used for representing quadratic equations?
+2. What are the problems of Polynomial Regression.
+3. Will overfitting occurs in polynomial regression.
+4. What happens when the degree is getting increased to a greater value.
+5. What is the loss function of polynomial regression ?